WeixuanZ/wink/README.md

 ## Installation

-If you are an Android user, you can use Wink through Expo Client, simply go to https://expo.io/@weixuanz/wink.
+If you are an Android user, you can use Wink through Expo Go, simply go to https://expo.io/@weixuanz/wink.
 Alternatively, you can install using APK from the [latest release](https://github.com/WeixuanZ/wink/releases/latest).

 Things are more complicated if you are using iOS, since I haven't paid for the Apple Developer Program 🤦‍♂️.
 Currently, you can clone this repository and use expo-cli to serve locally.